Ranger-4297/API/Readme.md

 ![NPM version](https://img.shields.io/badge/npm-v8.19.1-blue)
 </div>

+## NOTICE
+Once my own webpage is completed this project will be moved there.
+The system will remain the same and any requests through the same method.

 # Usage
 The API('s) here work solely through GET requests.
 They do not require authentication.
 The only requirement is you are able to fetch links.<br />

 #### Note
 This project is solely built in mind for use with the [YAGPDB](https://github.com/botlabs-gg/yagpdb) Discord bot.
 There is no guarantee it will work with any other project.<br />
 And there is no guarantee on uptime.

 ## URI
 The API('s) are requested in the following format: `http://rhykerw.com/API/`